jeden-universe/jeden-book/README.md

 ## What is Jeden?

+Jeden is a computer language.

 “Jeden” is the Polish word for the number one.
 The language's name is a reference to the principle of Univalence.
 Univalence is the mathematical axiom stating that equality is equivalent to an equivalence.
 The statement may seem odd on a first reading, but will become familiar after studying it from multiple angles.
 From a programmer's perspective, univalence provides safe coercion between equivalent types and a useful framework for automatic code generation.
 From a mathematician's perspective, univalence is a powerful proof tool.
-The Jeden computer language is an attempt to unify these perspectives into one.
+The Jeden language is an attempt to unify these perspectives into one.